kcolford/aurion/README.md

 	Server = https://kcolford.com/$repo/

 Anyone can maintain their own packages using a fork of this repository.
-Just make sure to edit the `upload` script to your liking rather than my configuration.

-This is primarily useful for abandoning AUR helpers and just use `pacman`, the greatest package manager in the world.
+Make sure to edit the `upload` script for your own server.
+The `init` script will initialize each package for you.
+Use the `pull` script to both register new packages and update existing ones.
+Finally, the `rebuild` script with build each package.
+As a little helper, the `all` script is for batch running the other scripts on the registered packages.